 Have you ever had someone tell you to just stop overthinking, being anxious or getting stressed?
 Ha!
 It’s one of the most frustrating responses ever, but perhaps they’re actually onto something.
 During my first sessions of CBT for agoraphobia (around 7 years ago now), my therapist taught me the STOPP technique for anxiety.
 It’s a technique that has stuck with me for all of those years and something I still try to do regularly.
 So, if you’re ever feeling anxious, overwhelmed, stressed or stuck in your own thoughts, try this mindfulness method.

-What more classes in different therapy techniques for anxiety, overwhelm, self-esteem and more?
-Become a member here.
+What more classes and resources in different therapy techniques for anxiety, overwhelm, self-esteem and more?
+Download our free app on iOS or Android.

 What is the STOPP Technique or STOP Method?